yuhattor/copilot-patterns/contents/en/testing/test-only-what-is-necessary.md

 ### Checklist for Further Learning

-- Am I writing tests that truly validate the functionality, or am I writing tests just to increase coverage?
+- Are you writing tests that truly validate the functionality, or am I writing tests just to increase coverage?
-- How can I ensure that the tests I'm writing are providing value to the project and not just adding to the maintenance burden?
+- How can you ensure that the tests I'm writing are providing value to the project and not just adding to the maintenance burden?
-- What strategies can I adopt to keep my test suite lean and meaningful, especially when using tools like GitHub Copilot?
+- What strategies can you adopt to keep my test suite lean and meaningful, especially when using tools like GitHub Copilot?